Phillips Park

 About the Location

-This course has been a part of Pittsburgh's disc golf scene since the 1990s and continues to attract players of all skill levels.
+Having been part of Pittsburgh's disc golf scene since the 1990s, this course continues to draw players from beginners to seasoned pros.

 All Features & Facilities